Take-Two Interactive: Company structure

 Take-Two's executive offices and worldwide headquarters are located in New York City.
-The company runs its European operations from Windsor, England and its Asian operations from Singapore.
+The company runs its European operations from Windsor, Berkshire and its Asian operations from Singapore.
 As of 2018, Take-Two's primary business is through two self-owned publishing labels.
 One label is Rockstar Games, also located in New York City, and is specialized on development and publication of action-adventure games such as Grand Theft Auto.
 The other label is 2K, headquartered in Novato, California, and is composed of its divisions 2K Games, 2K Sports, and 2K Play.
 The 2K Sports division handles the development and publication of Take-Two's sports simulation games, such as the NBA 2K series.
 2K Play covers family-friendly and children's video games produced by Take-Two's studios.
-2K Games handles nearly all other production from Take-Two's internal development studios as well as titles from selected third parties (such as the Borderlands series developed by Gearbox Software).
+2K Games handles nearly all other production from Take-Two's internal development studios as well as titles from selected third parties.

-Separately, Take-Two owns Private Division, a label designed to help publish and market games from mid-sized independent developers, such as Squad's Kerbal Space Program.
-Finally, Take-Two owns Social Point, a developer for the mobile game market.
-With this structure been in place since 1997–1998, each labels are incorporated principal operating businesses and have a higher degree of autonomy and each with their own infrastructure and resources, management, and profit and loss strategies.
+Finally, Take-Two owns Zynga, a developer for the mobile game market.
+With this structure in place since 1997–1998, each label is an incorporated principal operating businesses and has a higher degree of autonomy, and each with their own infrastructure and resources, management, and profit and loss strategies.

 Take-Two has divested itself of its older manufacturing and distribution operations in favor of digital publication and third-party retail distribution.
 Since 2016, around half of the company's revenues are from digital distribution, whether from digital sales of games through personal computer or consoles, or through video game monetization of its computer, console, and mobile titles.

+In November, Take-Two's CEO Strauss Zelnick confirmed that the company had sold Private Division to an undisclosed buyer for an undisclosed sum, as to allow Take-Two to focus on AAA and mobile games.
+The company also affirmed the closure of Roll7 and Intercept Games.
+Take-Two would continue to support No Rest for the Wicked, while five other titles were transferred to the new buyer.